 - I.3 Using a pencil, carefully sketch the object from memory, using the circle on the observing form to represent the view in the eyepiece.
 Be as detailed and accurate as possible, indicating color, brightness, and relative size. - I.4 Include an "eyepiece impression" of what you observed: a brief statement of your impressions and interpretation.
 Feel free to draw upon comparisons (for example, "like a smoke ring," or "a little cotton ball," etc.).
 Express your own enthusiasm or disappointment in the view! - I.5 If you wish (or if your instructor has required it), research some additional information on your objects.
-The Observatory lab room has some sources, as does the Math-Physics Library.
+The Observatory library has some sources.
 Specific useful books are Burnham's Celestial Handbook, the Messier Album, and various textbooks.
 Read about the object, and then provide any additional information that you find is particularly pertinent or interesting.